Certified Service Provider Program (CSPP) - Certified Service Provider License Agreement (CSPLA)

-The CSPP is an important tool to improve the safety and security objectives at Los Angeles International Airport (LAX).
-The goal of the CSPP is to certify individuals and/or businesses providing specific services at LAX that result in high quality customer service, vehicle and equipment safety, facilities use and employee training.
+The CSPP and CSPLA were developed to advance airport safety and security by certifying individuals and/or businesses providing specific services at Los Angeles International Airport (LAX).
+The goal of the CSPP is to increase customer service quality, improve vehicle and equipment safety, optimize facilities use and enhance employee training at LAX.

 What are the key requirements for a CSPLA?

-- A contract with an airline, tenant, recognized consortium and/or Certified Service Provider (CSP) at LAX
+- A contract with an airline, tenant, recognized consortium and/or service provider at LAX

 - Demonstrate capacity to perform contracted services without the use of subcontractors

-- Companies that provide airfield and terminal services to an airline, tenant, recognized consortium, and/or CSP client at LAX
+- Companies that provide airfield and terminal services to an airline, tenant, recognized consortium, and/or service provider at LAX

-- Airlines, tenants, and/or recognized consortiums that service other airlines, tenants, and/or recognized consortiums at LAX
+- Airlines, tenants, recognized consortiums and/or service providers that service other airlines, tenants, recognized consortiums and/or service providers at LAX

 - Construction contractors